Sei pezzi per pianoforte: "Notturno"

-The most popular of the set, the "Notturno" ("Nocturne") in G-flat major, represents one of Respighi's finest piano compositions and is often featured as a stand-alone piece in recitals by distinguished pianists.
+The most popular of the set, the "Notturno" ("Nocturne") in G♭ major, represents one of Respighi's finest piano compositions and is often featured as a stand-alone piece in recitals by distinguished pianists.
 (Note: Despite its popularity, Alan Becker states that it is a rarely heard nocturne compared to other nocturnes.)
 An eclectic work showing signs of Impressionism and Romanticism, this modern piece is signified by tranquil alternating chords (arpeggios) accompanying a "mesmeric melody" with long pedal holds; it has been described as "an exercise in musical moonlight and shadow", and as having a "distinctly Rachmaninovian feel".
 The metronome marking shown on the first page ("Lento. (dottedquarter = 50)") was most likely added by the publisher, as Respighi only wrote verbal tempo indications in his early period.

-Hess compares the work with Chopin's Nocturne in D-flat major, Op.
+Hess compares the work with Chopin's Nocturne, Op.
 27, No. 2, emphasizing the influence of the left hand ostinato which in Respighi's work is an arpeggio split between both hands.
-The opening unfolds with this pattern in double thirds, similar to the music of Claude Debussy with its chord progression: E-flat minor – G-flat major seventh – C-flat major seventh.
-At measure seven, an A natural appears in the predominantly pentatonic opening, which resolves to B-flat two measures later, likewise showing resemblance to Chopin.
-The ostinato becomes more note-dense with increased harmonic instability on the second page, passing through the relative minor—E-flat minor.
+The opening unfolds with this pattern in double thirds, similar to the music of Claude Debussy with its chord progression: E♭ minor – G♭ major seventh – C♭ major seventh.
+At measure seven, an A natural appears in the predominantly pentatonic opening, which resolves to B♭ two measures later, likewise showing resemblance to Chopin.
+The ostinato becomes more note-dense with increased harmonic instability on the second page, passing through the relative minor—E♭ minor.
 The theme is then played in a gradual crescendo manner, propelling it to the middle section.
 Dense, accented chords are played in common time in the middle register, and are immediately answered with the soft ostinato arpeggios in a higher register in compound quadruple meter.
 Runs of ascending sixty-fourth notes replace the arpeggio ostinatos, preparing for the climax.
 After a half-diminished chord at the climax, an embellished cadenza-like coloratura resembling that of Chopin appears, bringing the piece to the coda that echoes the beginning of the piece.
 The musicologist Albert Faurot calls the Notturno his "best piece", and the musicologists Maurice Hinson and Wesley Roberts call it Respighi's "finest work for piano."
 Sergio Martinotti and Elias-Axel Pettersson also spoke fondly of the composition.
 Jed Distler said that it has "more than a few muffled, overpedalled moments."

 The "Notturno" has been arranged for piano and organ, as well as for harp.
 Stand-alone recordings of the piece by distinguished pianists include those by Arturo Benedetti Michelangeli, Sergei Babayan and Imogen Cooper.